PhoenixTales/phoenix-docs/vision/gothic-defined.md

 Isn't what was critisized here as "common fantasy" usually refered to as "high fantasy" today?
 And if so, isn't the description of Gothic as another kind of fantasy fitting to what is now commonly refered to as "dark" and/or "low" fantasy?

 Gothic *is* dark fantasy, which hints at its horror elements and its characteristics of being "dark", "gloomy" and "dangerous", but not every dark fantasy work is "gothic".
 Some authors may use the terms "dark fantasy" and "gothic fantasy" or "gothic fiction" interchangeably, but it being "dark" doesn't suffice to make it "gothic".
-Gothic fiction has some essential characteristics that are not to be found in most mere "dark fantasy" fiction, as pointed out in the quotes above.
+Gothic fiction has some essential characteristics that are not to be found in most mere "dark fantasy" fiction, as described in the previous chapter.

 Gothic fiction is by definition romantic (in the traditional sense).
 One of its core features is "the intrusion of the past upon the present", "the present being hunted by the past".
 Gothic is not gothic without this threatening past as a crucial element both for atmosphere (how the game world is presented where time has taken its toll on everything) as well as for the story (e.g. how the past of characters is hunting them, how the consequences of the war hunt the present kingdom, how ancient rituals and prophecies play a role in the tragedy of today).